...Highlights: whale sharks, turtles, schooling fish/big pelagics, non diving activities...

-If you are planning a dive trip between November and February, Koh Samui is not the best bet since rain and wind, brought by the northeast monsoon, can visit the Gulf, causing waves and a drop in visibility to 10m.
+If you are planning a dive holiday between November and February, Koh Samui is not the best bet since rain and wind, brought by the northeast monsoon, can visit the Gulf, causing waves and a drop in visibility to 10m.
 Visit thefor more details on the climate of Samui.

 Water temperature ranges between 27°C and 30°C, with the coolest water in the months of October and December.
 The coolest time of the year however, is also the best chance to see sharks in the area as they prefer colder waters.